Organization & Leadership

 Leadership Council

-The Leadership Council is comprised of the Administrator, Rachel Davis, a Board representative, Rozzi Hafner, and a Pedagogical representative, Bonnie Holden, and concerns itself with the day-to-day decision making needs of the school that require timely input from all spheres.
-The three governing entities assume distinct governance responsibilities and strive for consensus on major policy decisions.
+The three governing entities – Administration, Board, and Pedogogy – assume distinct governance responsibilities and strive for consensus on major policy decisions.
 This system of shared governance supports the development of a strong and healthy community from which students learn and grow.
 The Leadership Council is also responsible for monitoring progress of the Strategic Plan work delegated to the various spheres of the school.
 Overall, the Leadership Council will work to continually improve school-wide governance.

 Pedagogical Group